RMMichael/rowy/README.md

   restart)

-Overall it feels like an application made to simplify data for non-technical people, but they actually made it more for people who can kind of code but not
+Overall it feels like an application made to simplify data for non-technical people, but they actually made it more for people who can kind of code but not too well.
-too well.
 I would much prefer to use other methods such as actual queries and statistical programs for my data.
-And someone who doesn't know how to code
-may feel like it's too hard and buggy for them.
-I can see this company making this software very popular with some changes, but as I will get to in the next
-section, their codebase may prevent that from happening.
+And someone who doesn't know how to code may feel like it's too hard and buggy for them.
+I can see this company making this software very popular with some changes, but as I will get to in the next section, their codebase may prevent that from happening.

 ## Bugs

 I've already covered many of their bugs, but they have many more.
 On their repo there is 57 open bugs, mostly from the past 3 weeks.
-Oddly enough, they seem to
-be more focused on small issues rather than addressing their handful of huge ones.
+Oddly enough, they seem to be more focused on small issues rather than addressing their handful of huge ones.
 They also use their issues section to list features they want to add.
-I find
-this to be odd and I think that it will ruin their development process due to lack of organization.
+I find this to be odd, and I think that it will ruin their development process due to lack of organization.

 ## Development Experience

 On Rowy docs, they advertise being able to add your own features.
-This sounds awesome because a company or individual would think they can always fit their needs
-I had the idea of creating a List field which would take Json arrays and display them in a dropdown list if clicked.
-I dug into the code for many days figuring out
-their data flow and config.
+This sounds awesome because a company or individual would think they can always fit their needs I had the idea of creating a List field which would take Json arrays and display them in a dropdown list if clicked.
+I dug into the code for many days figuring out their data flow and config.
 On their site, they only cover the most minimal knowledge one should know if adding a field.
-Basically what it comes down to is They have
-three cell types, a basic, heavy, and popover cell.
+Basically what it comes down to is They have three cell types, a basic, heavy, and popover cell.
 These come with config listener and function files ie "withPopoverCell.tsx".
-Each field also has an editor function
-which controls what happens when a user double-clicks a field.
+Each field also has an editor function which controls what happens when a user double-clicks a field.
 These types are TextEditor, withSideDrawerEditor, and NullEditor.
-Last, each field has a sideDrawerFied.tsx
-file which handles how the value is displayed in the side window.
+Last, each field has a sideDrawerFied.tsx file which handles how the value is displayed in the side window.
 All of this sounds good but even when reading their guide, I knew it was going to be a very rescrited experience.
-I wanted to cover the entire project so I mapped the data flow.
+I wanted to cover the entire project, so I mapped the data flow.

 - The initial setup begins in the Setup file with a 6-step process split amoung files
 - When creating a new table, their Wizards/ImportWizard performs 4 steps (the windows).
-This maps everything to the rowy collection on user gcp
+This maps everything to the rowy collection on user gcp`
-- When the user opens the table to view, a series of actions begin with creating a grid to using many table funcitons all the way down to individual cell
+- When the user opens the table to view, a series of actions begin with creating` a grid to using many table funcitons all the way down to individual cell
   - The useTableData.tsx specifically puts a listener function on each cell corresponding to one of their predefined editor and cell functions
     - useTableData uses useReducer() in react to monitor for changes to the data